Diagnosing Back Pain with a Discogram

 To get treatment for back pain, it’s important to have an accurate diagnosis of its cause.
 Doctors can use this diagnosis to formulate the best possible treatment.
 Doctors use a few different techniques for diagnosing back pain.
 They will review your symptoms and consider factors like medical history, lifestyle choices, or age.

-Contact iRISE Spine and Joint today to find out more about our Miami discograms.
+Contact iRISE Spine and Joint today to find out more about discograms.

 Effective Diagnostic Solutions